 2. The AMF determines that the message corresponds to a request for a new PDU Session based on that Request Type indicates "initial request" and that the PDU Session ID is not used for any existing PDU Session(s) of the UE.
 If the NAS message does not contain an S-NSSAI, the AMF may determine a default S-NSSAI for the requested PDU Session either according to the UE subscription, if it contains only one default S-NSSAI, or based on operator policy.

 The AMF selects an SMF as described in clause 4.3.2.2.3 .
-If the Request Type indicates "Initial request" or the request is due to handover from EPS, the AMF stores an association of the S-NSSAI, the PDU Session ID and the SMF ID.
+If the Request Type indicates "Initial request" or the request is due to handover from EPS, the AMF stores an association of the S-NSSAI(s), the PDU Session ID and the SMF ID.

 If the Request Type is "initial request" and if the Old PDU Session ID indicating the existing PDU Session is also contained in the message.
 In that case, the AMF selects an SMF as described in clause 4.3.5.2 and stores an association of the new PDU Session ID and the selected SMF ID.